Vintage Ballroom Wedding | Brooklyn + Justin

 The excited newlyweds jetted off to Punta Cana, Dominican Republic, for their honeymoon.
 They currently reside in Oklahoma City where Brooklyn works as a hairstylist at Van Cleef Salon and Justin is a non-profit fundraiser for The Mercy Health Foundation.

-Other Local Vendors: Moliere Bridal, Emerson Events, BTP Productions, Cafe 7 / Venue 7, Backdrop Entertainment, Dry Shop, Gold N Ideas
+Other Local Vendors: Amanda Watson Photography, Emerson Events, Michelle's Destinations, BTP Productions, Cafe 7 / Venue 7, Backdrop Entertainment, Dry Shop, Gold N Ideas